Difference Between Systematic Risk vs Unsystematic Risk

 - Systematic risks have the potential to put an entire industry or an overall economy into total distress whereas unsystematic risks have the potential to put an organization into distress.

 - The types of systematic risks are interest risk, inflation risk, purchasing power risk, and market risk whereas the types of unsystematic risks are financial risk and business-specific risk.

 - Systematic risks are unavoidable in nature whereas unsystematic risks are avoidable in nature.

-- When it comes to hedging, systematic risk is concerned with the proper allocation of the assets while unsystematic risk is concerned with portfolio diversification.
+- When it comes to hedging, systematic risk is concerned with the proper allocation of the assets while the unsystematic risk is concerned with portfolio diversification.

 - Examples of systematic risk are inflation, rise in unemployment rates, the higher rate of poverty, corruption, changes in the interest rates, change in price rates, etc whereas the examples of unsystematic risk are high rate of employee turnover, employee strike, higher costs of operational activities, manipulation of financial statements, etc.

-- Beta is used for measurement of systematic risk or in other words, it is an indicator of systematic risks.
+- Beta is used for the measurement of systematic risk or in other words, it is an indicator of systematic risks.
 On the other hand, unsystematic risks cannot be measured with the help of a particular tool.
 It is measured by means of getting the systematic risk subtracted from the total risk.